CECS-445-Project/ServerMatch/README.md

 Server Match makes maintaining a list of menu items easier than ever with features like simple menu addition options, quick cart and menu updates, and a variety of bubble tags to filter through the menu.
 Its portability as a mobile-app also makes it an ideal option for small businesses with limited physical space or funds.

+## Software Architecture
+### MVVM Architecture
+We chose a Model-view-viewmodel(MVVM) software architecture since google has a built in observer methods for any data changes.
+With these reactions to changes happening in real time  it makes my restaurant POS system accurate.

+Here are some component definitions of this pattern found:
+The View — that informs the ViewModel about the user’s actions The ViewModel — exposes streams of data relevant to the View The DataModel — abstracts the data source.
+The ViewModel works with the DataModel to get and save the data.

 ## Usage & Features
 ### Login & Setup Restaurant Captures